oaktown/calliope/README.md

 This command will display help.

-Note: One of the options is an url to open the thread in Gmail (not the specific email, just the thread that it's in).
+Note: One of the options for several commands is an url to open the thread in Gmail (not the specific email, just the thread that it's in).
 By default, the url is `https://mail.google.com/mail/#inbox/<thread id>`, but if you are logged into more than one account, can pass in a modified url.
 For example: